Marshawn Kneeland: 2025 season

-During training camp before his sophomore season, Kneeland was named as a possible breakout star on the Cowboys, intercepting quarterback Dak Prescott in a clip shared on Twitter.
-In October, Kneeland was listed on the injury report with a possibly practice-related ankle injury.
-In Week 9, two days before his death, Kneeland scored his only NFL touchdown after recovering a blocked punt in the end zone against the Arizona Cardinals.
+Following the departure of DeMarcus Lawrence in free agency, he was as a primary rotational player behind Dante Fowler.
+During training camp, Kneeland was viewed as a possible breakout player on the Cowboys in 2025, intercepting quarterback Dak Prescott in a clip shared on Twitter, among other impact plays.
+In early October, Kneeland was added to the injury report with an ankle injury he suffered during practice, and later aggravated it in the Week 6 game against the Carolina Panthers.
+In Week 9, three days before his death, Kneeland scored his only NFL touchdown, after recovering a blocked punt in the end zone against the Arizona Cardinals.
+He appeared in 7 games (missed 2 with an ankle injury), posting 12 tackles, one sack, and 3 quarterback pressures.